Sophia and the

 The Knights Templar and the Pistis Sophia

-Hugues of Payens (1070 – 1136) was a key player in this group.
-He was a vassel of one of the wealthiest and most prominent nobles of France at the time, Hugh of Champagne (1074 - 1125).
-Hugh was known as the Count of Troyes, a city center of esoteric intrigue, where the Grail legends and Kaballah were taking root.
-Upon his return, Hugues of Payen met with his cousin, Bernard of Clairvaux, who formed the order that came to be known as the Knights Templar.
-Hugues of Payens was its first Grand Master.
-In only a few years after this, under the guidance of Bernard of Clairvaux, dramatic new developments in the cathedral construction, known as Gothic, began to spring up all around Paris.
+Hugues de Payens (1070 – 1136) was a key player in this group of nine.
+He was a vassal of one of the wealthiest and most prominent nobles of France at the time, Hugh of Champagne (1074 - 1125).
+Hugh was known as the Count of Troyes and granted land in 1115 for Bernard to found his monestary at Clairvaux..
+Years later, Chrétien de Troyes wrote his famous Grail romances there.
+Upon his return to France from Jerusalem, Hugues de Payen met with his close associate, The Templar group was recognized and its Rule approved at the Council of Troyes (1129) under the influence of Bernard of Clairvaux; de Payens served as first Grand Master.
+In the wake of this, beginning in 1135 when the Sens Cathedral's "New Style" begins, 1140 with the innovations at St. Denis Cathedral, and 1145 construction of the West Portal at Chartres, dramatic new developments in the cathedral construction began to spring up all around Paris.

-Based on this analysis, I suspect that one of the manuscripts found in their excavations was either the Pistis Sophia or some text related to it, which must have made a dramatic impression on this formative group of Knights Templars.
-The Pistis Sophia consists of lost descriptions of Christ talking with his disciples (11 years after the crucifixion) mostly with Mary Magdalene, about the Story of Sophia.
-I have found no direct reference to the Templars discovery of a lost Gnostic text however, based on these Gothic images, I suspect that they went to great lengths to hide in plain sight these lost teachings that might one day be uncovered.
-This thesis proposes that the Templars influenced the designers of Chartres, Notre Dame, Senlis, St. Denis, Sainte-Chapelle, Laon, and others where novel images of "Our Lady" Sophia were hinted at behind the face of Mother Mary.
+Based on my analysis of sculptural images found on Chartres and Notre Dame presented below, I suspect that one of the manuscripts retrieved from the Templars' mission to Jerusalem was the Pistis Sophia or some version of it.
+The Pistis Sophia is an extremely rare and obscure 3rd-4th century text that describes Christ talking with his disciples, mostly with Mary Magdalene, about the Story of Sophia.
+I have found no direct evidence of the Templars' discovery of this lost Gnostic text, however, based on these Gothic images, I suspect that they went to great lengths to hide in plain sight these lost teachings.
+This thesis proposes that the Templars influenced the designers of Chartres, Notre Dame, Senlis, Sens, St. Denis, Laon, and others where novel images may have been hinting at a more Gnostic wisdom figure behind the figure of Mother Mary and her Sedes sapientiae (“Seat of Wisdom”).

-The Pistis Sophia text was not known to even exist until it was discovered in 1773 and first published in 1905 and in 1921 by G.R.S Mead.
-Even then, it took decades for scholars to consider the significance of this text and its dialogues between Jesus and his disciples some years after the time of the crucifixion.
-Sophia is a key figure in his stories where he describes his coming to this region to rescue her from the tyranny of the archons.
+The Pistis Sophia text was not known to even exist until it was discovered in 1773 and first published in 1905 by G.R.S Mead.
+Sophia is a key figure in these stories where Christ describes his coming to this region to rescue her from the tyranny of the archons.

 “Perhaps the cathedrals were goddess hymns carved in stone, and the ‘Notre Dame’ to whom so many of them were dedicated was really the feminine principle itself – Sophia…”